grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 1. In your documentation repo, create a folder under `sources` called `tutorials` and add your tutorial to this folder.

-2. To hide your tutorial from your documentation table of contents, add the following to the metadata of your `sources/_index.md` file (replace your repo for `grafana-cloud`):
+1. To hide your tutorial from your documentation table of contents, integrate the following to the `$.cascade` field in the YAML metadata of your `sources/_index.md` file.

-    ```
+    ```yaml
     cascade:
     - _target:
         path: /docs/grafana-cloud/tutorials/**